YiYeHuang/JavaKeyStonesOneAtATime/src/main/java/dataStructure/skiplist/README.md

 ## Skip List
-Based on William Pugh Skip Lists: A Probabilistic Alternative to Balanced Trees Skip List is sorted and can implement to allow duplicate.
+Based on William Pugh's paper at 1990: Skip Lists: A Probabilistic Alternative to Balanced Trees Skip List is sorted and can implement to allow duplicate.
 Example application can be multiMap with a SkipList KeyValue Store.